-If you wish to reduce this clutter or remove items from this menu which are no longer useful, you can do so.
-Most programs will offer the explorer integration in their Settings, and if you look around, you may be able to find it and disable the explorer context-menu integration.
-If not, you will have to edit the registry or use a third-party freeware.
+If you wish to reduce this clutter or remove items from this menu that are no longer useful, you can do so.
+Most programs will offer the Explorer integration in their Settings, and if you look around, you may be able to find it and disable the File Explorer context menu integration.
+If not, you will have to edit the registry or use third-party freeware.

 Using Registry Editor